Planimeter/game-framework/README.md

 While LÖVE advertises itself as a game engine/framework, lgf is strictly a framework.
 It only simplifies the collective libraries below in to an easy-to-read set of modules for graphics, audio, event, filesystem, keyboard, mouse, physics, sound, timer, and window usage.
-It does not provider higher-level constructs such as UI widgets, keyboard and mouse bindings, entities, or level loading.
+It does not provide higher-level constructs such as UI widgets, keyboard and mouse bindings, entities, or level loading.